Stars Of ‘Real Housewives Of New York’ Have ‘Serious Mental Health’ Issues, Expert Says

 “These people need help.
 We are verifiably looking at some people with serious mental health and addiction issues who really deserve to feel better and be healthier,” she said.

-Thomas mused that perhaps part of the reason some of the women haven’t sought out professional help is that there is a sense of shame attached to the idea of getting treatment for mental health issues in the United States.
+Thomas mused that perhaps part of the reason some of the women haven’t sought out professional help is that there is a sense of shame attached to the idea of getting treatment for mental health issues in the U.S.

 “[The Housewives] mostly know rehab as the last and final option and that is so unattractive to people that we watch them continually refuse to just say, ‘Yeah, I’m struggling, and I’m gonna get help.’
 Treatment needs to be thought of as empowering and a form of self-care,” Thomas said.